-The income to the Inca Trail is exhausted 6 months before.
-Remember that only 500 people can travel this route every day.
+The permits to the Inca trail is exhausted six months before.
+Remember that solely five hundred hikers will travel this route a day.

 Only 200 travelers will end up entering Machu Picchu in this way, since the 300 people belong to the support team, chefs, porters and guides.

 The entrance to the Inca Trail includes Machu Picchu.
 If you want to tour the Machu Picchu Mountain or the Huayna Picchu; ask for it at the tour operator.

 February is the rainiest month in Cusco region and Machu Picchu.
 The institutions in charge indicate that you will not be able to enter Machu Picchu by the Inca Trail in February